ComposableAnalytics/Docs/docs/Tutorial/ReadingBlueBikes.md

 One of the most common steps in any analysis process is to collect and read in your data.
 This may come from files, an API call, a database query or many other ways.
 In this page, we'll show an example of reading in data from the web into a Composable Table.

 The dataset we'll be using is the [BlueBikes](https://www.bluebikes.com/) trip data.
-Bluebikes is the bike share system in Boston, and they have the entire trip history for rides taken since they first started in 2014.
+BlueBikes is the bike share system in Boston, and they have the entire trip history for rides taken since they first started in 2014.
 This is a publicly available dataset.

 [BlueBikes Data Documentation](https://www.bluebikes.com/system-data)